10 Best Studio Headphones Under $100 (Budget Picks)

 The Beyerdynamic DT 240 Pro is a closed-back headphone with a portable on-ear design designed for use in the studio or out in the field for monitoring and recording purposes.
 The Beyerdynamic DT series includes some of the most popular headphones for studio use.
 The DT 240 Pro comes out as an affordable and portable headphone from the DT series.
 Is it worth your money (costs for home studios can really add up)?

 First off, let’s start with the build quality and design.
 The Dt 240 Pro is very well built, especially at this price point.
 The earcups are made from metal and also the yokes holding them.
 The headband and adjustment arms also feature metal and appear to be sturdy.
 Pleather and plastic also feature in the overall build.
 The earcups have a 2.5 mm jack, which fits the provided 3.5mm to 2.5mm cable.
 Overall, the DT 240 Pro is well-built with a minimalistic design.

 For the comfort, the DT 240 Pro is first very lightweight.
 This helps improve overall comfort.
 The fit of the DT 240 Pro from the design is an on-ear headphone.
 The size of the earcups is small, so they sit on the ears.
 The headband is well padded and does a good job of distributing the already light headphone properly without any hotspots.
 The headband adjustments are good and easily adjustable while the clamp is above average and will get uncomfortable during long sessions.
-The headband and earcups are covered with pleather, and the earcups tend to cause your ears to get hot.
+The headband and earcups are covered with pleather, and the earcups tend to cause your ears to get hot (see here to stop headphones from making your ears hot).
 Adjusting the position of the earcups will help you wear them longer without much discomfort.

 Isolation of the Beyerdynamic Dt 240 Pro is very good, especially for portable use.
 It is not good like over-ear closed-back headphones, but they do well in blocking out noise and preventing sound leakage.
 However, a good fit contributes to the overall isolating properties of the headphone.